-The School has over 120 academic and support staff with over 1,300 undergraduates across our degree pathways.
+The School has over 120 academic and support staff with more than 1,300 undergraduate students across our degree pathways.
 We offer a stimulating learning environment, underpinned by excellent award-winning teaching, world-leading research and a strong sense of community.
 With important links to industry and international partners, and a focus on developing skills, leadership and citizenship in a global society, our aim is to deliver a truly transformative student experience.